Close Menu

 First, let’s look at the two trust funds that control retirement and disability payments.
 The Social Security trust funds are two separate accounts.
 Both accounts are held by the US Treasury.
 The first account is the Old-Age and Survivors Insurance (OASI) Trust Fund.
 This fund pays retirement and survivors benefits.
 This is the fund that will pay you retirement benefits when you reach retirement age.

 The second account is the Disability Insurance (DI) Trust Fund.
 This fund pays SSDI benefits.
 In order to receive SSDI benefits, a worker must have paid into the insurance system by paying their taxes.
-Read here to learn more about how your earnings result in disability coverage.
-Once you can no longer work for 12 months due to a physical or mental condition, you are eligible to receive disability benefits.
+Learn how your earnings result in disability coverage.
+Once you can no longer work for 12 months due to a physical or mental condition, you are eligible to receive SSDI benefits.

 Social Security taxes and other income are deposited into the two accounts.
 Benefits are then paid out from the accounts.
 By law, the only thing the trust funds can be used for are to pay benefits and to pay the programs’ administrative costs.